nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/universal_dao.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Universal DAO automatically performs optimistic locking
 when an Entity with :ref:`@Version <universal_dao_jpa_version>` is updated.
-Throws :java:extdoc:`javax.persistence.OptimisticLockException` if an exclusive error occurs in optimistic locking.
+Throws :java:extdoc:`jakarta.persistence.OptimisticLockException` if an exclusive error occurs in optimistic locking.

 .. important::
  :ref:`@Version <universal_dao_jpa_version>` can be specified only for numeric type properties.